 Butter launched Apr 2021.
 Thursday launched Oct 2021.
 Both launched the same year, meaning they faced similar market conditions and competition levels.

-Pick Butter if you want the product with the larger community behind it; sustained discussion and active users are your priority; you need something that also covers Productivity.
+Pick Butter if you want the product with the larger community behind it; sustained discussion and active users are your priority; you need something that also covers Meetings.

-Pick Thursday if community size matters less to you than engagement depth; you need something that also covers Games.
+Pick Thursday if community size matters less to you than engagement depth; you need something that also covers Remote Work.

 Butter: Put your energy back into having delightful and collaborative sessions all from one place with Butter. 🧈😻 Comes with next-level breakouts, agenda, polls, Miro & Google Drive, fun reactions, sounds, and more!
 Book a demo here: http://btr.to/Orientation 🎉